Using Anchor to access your files

-Ship offers a service called Anchor that allows you to access network files and documents from off campus on your PC, Mac, or mobile device!
-Anchor provides access to the S: and T: drives, providing you with access to department files and personal files you would normally access from your campus computer.
+Ship offers a service called Anchor that allows you to access network files and documents from off campus or the residence halls on your PC, Mac, or mobile device!
+Anchor works with both the S: and T: drives, providing you with access to department files and personal files you would normally access from a campus computer.

 Please note that you cannot edit files in Anchor directly... you must first download the files you want to your device, make changes, and then upload the new files to Anchor.
 These files will then appear in your My Documents folder (or T: drive) next time you use a campus computer.